studio-1b/CarPoolMashupPython/Aws/README.md

 ## Manually configuring AWS, ECS-Fargate to run image from existing image

-### 3 Options
+### 3 Options to deploy to Amazon AWS ECS (bolded)
 1. **Ok Practices method:** Pull Image from AWS ECR-private, run in AWS ECS, manually adding the KEYS as environment variables
     - A private repo in AWS ECR, only users with access to your AWS account, can pull this image, so it can have secrets inside, but better not to
     - When you create AWS ECS Fargate container/service/cluster, you specify environment variables.
 Carpool (as well as many containerized applications) can read secrets from environment variables.
 Secrets meaning username/passwords/keys.
 The person creating the ECS container/service/cluster knows has to know the secrets, to enter it as hardcoded environment variables.
         * Needed: Google API KEY
         * Know how to check AWS Account Credentials for Roles,
         * Be able to create AWS ECS container/service/cluster
-2. **Better Practices method:** Pull cleaned and no proprietary Image from AWS ECR-public, run in AWS ECS, and specify Environment Variables to pull from AWS Parameter Store
+2. **Better Practices method:** Pull cleaned (and no proprietary information inside) image from AWS ECR-public, run in AWS ECS, and specify Environment Variables to pull from AWS Parameter Store
     - A public repo in AWS ECR, all users on internet can pull this image, so it CANNOT have proprietary information, nor passwords stored inside the repo image, b/c it will be available for anyone to examine using the right tools available on the internet.
     - When you create AWS ECS Fargate container/service/cluster, and specify environment variables, there is a dropdown option for "ValueFrom".
 The default is "Value".
 Changing it to "ValueFrom" allows you to paste a AWS Parameter Store URL.
 A AWS Parameter Store URL, is a unique identifier for a variable created in your AWS Account.
 You put secrets such as username/passwords/keys/connectionsstring/privateurl in AWS Parameter Store.
 The ECS will read from this parameter store and put it in the container environment variable on startup.
-The good feature is that you can secure the Parameter Store value, from other eyes, and they only see the URL.
-It also has advantages, that you only have to change these keys/passwords in one place.
-The bad thing is, that bc they are environment variable injected on startup, the containers need to be restarted to reflect any changes.
+A good feature is that you can secure the Parameter Store value from other eyes who create the ECS container/service/cluster, and they only see the URL (starts with ARN).
+Using AWS Parameter store also has the advantage that you only have to change these keys/passwords in one place.
+The bad thing is that bc they are environment variables, injected on startup, the containers need to be restarted to reflect any changes.
         * Needed: Google API Key
         * Know how to check AWS Account Credentials for Roles
         * (new) Know how to change AWS Role permission, to read Parameter below
         * (new) Know how to create AWS Parameter Store to store above Parameter key
         * Be able to create AWS ECS container/service/cluster
-        * (new) how to change environment variable to read from parameter store
+        * (new) While doing above, know how to change environment variable setting to read from parameter store
 3. **Best Practice method:** Use a AWS CloudFormation JSON template.
 It should have the configurations you redo in the above steps, but all stored in a file.
     - And whenever you want to create a new ECS container/service/cluster, you just paste the JSON(or YAML) into AWS CloudFormation
         * Needed: Google API Key